LinkfandosVF/cryptidcrushwiki/Characters/Oz.md

 Oz was born on the 24/9

+Oz is supposedly based on the legendary creature, the "Ozark Howler"

 > "Oz doesn't really talk much, so we don't have a quote for him!"